 TIME: 10 - 15 minutes

-A forum member just wants to get something off their chest.
-Talk it out.
-Tell the group without feedback, just to inform the group or to provide information that their Update isn’t enough time or the appropriate place for.
+A forum member wants to share openly, talk it out, inform the group without feedback.
+This process allows the member to inform the group or provide information beyond what they have shared in their update

 MODERATOR INSTRUCTIONS

-Set timer for what requests or estimates they need – up to 15 minutes
+Set timer for the amount of time the member requests or estimates – (up to 15 minutes)

 Member speaks, uninterrupted

-Thank them for their story, and confirm they don’t want experience sharing
+Thank them for their story, and confirm they don’t want experiences to be shared

-Check if this information is ‘super confidential” or “Attila the Hun” where no one will ever raise the topic again with the member.
-It is ‘in the vault’.
-If requested, the group confirms that understanding.
+Confirm the level of confidentiality - is this information level 2 or “Attila the Hun” where no one will ever raise the topic again with the member or basic level of confidentiality.

 GOAL | ACCOUNTABIILITY UPDATE